KULeuven-COSIC/fpt-demo/demos/readme.md

 export FPGA_INDEX=0
 ```

-:exclamation: In AWS F1 context, the `accel.awsxclbin` is a container that does not contain the actual FPGA image, but rather links to the image hosted by the AWS.
+:warning: In AWS F1 context, the `accel.awsxclbin` is a container that does not contain the actual FPGA image, but rather links to the image hosted by the AWS.
 It also makes the image subject to access control.
 If you wish to run this demo, send us an email with your AWS user ID, and we will grant you access to the image.

 Once the setup above is done, you can continue with the demos below.